 - ¼ teaspoon red pepper flakes

 - 1 Tablespoon toasted sesame oil *

 - ½ cup chopped fresh parsley or cilantro

 - PREP ALL YOUR VEGGIES: Trim asparagus and cut into 1/2" sections.
 Use a microplane zester to prepare ginger and garlic.
 Thinly slice scallions and chop fresh parsley.

-- Heat olive oil oil over medium high heat.
+- Use a large heavy skillet.
+Heat olive oil oil over medium high heat.
 Add asparagus and cook tossing gently for about 2 minutes, until they begin to turn bright green.